MarketPredict-BoEC/MarketPredict-RESTFul-API/predictionservices/Readme.md

 ### Model training services
 This services currently available for four currency pairs of [ EUR_USD , USD_JPY , GBP_USD , BTC_USDT] based on resolution 60 minutes.
-With these services we schedule our predictive model training every business day.
+With these services we schedule our predictive model training every month.
 The implementation of our predictive model is based on **BERT based BoEC** text representation and Recurrent Convolution neural network which implemented in **KERAS functional API**.
 We train our predictive modeles based on **over 2 years** of our news data .
 For checking our news data providing services, please refer to TrainingServices folder.